 In general, around 50-55 percent is ideal for a typical summer and between 45-50 percent during a mild winter.

 Issues With Low Humidity

 Low humidity levels in the home can cause dry skin, itchy eyes, a sore throat and can even irritate the nasal passage.

 Timber such as wood flooring and those in some cabinets or shelves may shrink and crack.

 Rubber door seals, gaskets and any other materials that hold moisture may show signs of shrinkage.

 High humidity levels are a common problem in homes that have been over-insulated.

 Homeowners and tenants have reported respiratory illnesses, asthma and clammy skin.

 In the home you can expect damp walls, timber cabinets and floorboards swelling, mould, and general moisture and condensation issues.

-Bugs such a dust mites will thrive in a damp environment, as will woodworm and similar wood boring creatures.
+Bugs such as dust mites will thrive in a damp environment, as will woodworm and similar wood-boring creatures.